FabricMC/fabric-docs/develop/items/spawn-egg.md

 ### Texture Missing {#texture-missing}

-- Minecraft uses Identifiers to handle information like textures of items.
+- Minecraft uses Resource Locations to handle information like textures of items.
 It is necessary to stay consistent with naming items, folders, and so on.
-When using the mod-id it must be the same as specified in your `fabric.mod.json` file.
+Your namespace should be the same as the one specified in your `fabric.mod.json` file.
 - JSON files are very sensitive, e.g., a misplaced comma will corrupt them.
-Check the [Item Model Description](#creating-the-item-model-description) for errors.
-This concept for spawn eggs only works for version 1.21.4.
+Check the [Client item](first-item#creating-the-client-item) for errors.

 ::: tip
 If you plan on adding multiple spawn eggs, consider using [data generation](../data-generation/spawn-egg-model) to avoid making mistakes.